Tobzid/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that says heelo user by bash
+ a script that counts the number of directories in the PATH.